 When will Apple release a new Mac mini in the UK?
 And what new features and design changes can we expect from the updated Mac mini in 2017?

-A new Mac mini was expected to launch in 2016, since the line wasn't updated at all in 2015; but Apple (as usual) is giving nothing away.
+A new Mac mini is expected to launch in 2017, since the line wasn't updated at all in 2015 or 2016; but Apple (as usual) is giving nothing away.
 Nevertheless, based on past experience and the specs of current Macs, we've got a fair idea of what to expect from the new Mac mini, and when to expect it.
 We've got all the new Mac mini hints and rumours for you right here.
 Read on for the next Mac mini's likely release date, specs, design changes and new features.

 We'll update this article whenever new information is unearthed, so check back regularly for the latest Mac mini update rumours.
-And remember to check our Mac buying guide for current buying advice..
+And remember to check our Mac buying guide 2017 for current buying advice, and our guide to the best Apple deals.

 New Mac mini 2017 rumours: Release date